Pool Sharks: Plot summary

 Following a standard style of the era, the film is a romantic slapstick comedy short.
 Fields and his rival (played by Bud Ross) vie over the affections of a woman (played by Marian West).
 When their antics get out of hand at a picnic, it is decided that they should play a game of pool.
 Both of them are pool sharks, and after the game turns into a farce, a fight ensues.
 Fields throws a ball at his rival, who ducks.
 The ball flies through the window and breaks a hanging goldfish bowl, soaking the woman they are fighting over and leaving goldfish in her hair.
 She storms into the pool hall and rejects both men.

 Production

+It was one of two short films Fields made for a company called Gaumont, distributed by Mutual.
+He and Ross made another short around the same time, His Lordship's Dilemma.

 Casting

 Fields helped make this film in New York City, taking time off from the Ziegfeld Follies, as publicity for the film pointed out.
-Vaudeville was Fields' primary vocation, and it would be nine years before he made his next known film, 1924's Janice Meredith.
+Vaudeville was Fields' primary vocation, and after completing Pool Sharks and His Lordship's Dilemma it would be nine years before he made his next known film, 1924's Janice Meredith.

 Fields wore his obviously fake moustache in this film, as he did in all of his silent films.
 His character and mannerisms bear some resemblance to Charlie Chaplin's, although the persona Fields later developed in his sound comedies is foreshadowed during the picnic scene, when Fields's character dumps a small child out of a chair so that he can steal it to get closer to the woman he is chasing.